ADD CONDITION

 Storage and Handling

-To ensure the safety and effectiveness of your product, store it at room temperature and keep it away from direct light.
-It's important to keep the container tightly closed when not in use.
-Before using, check that the Saje seal on the bottle's opening is intact and that the tear notch security seal on the zippered bag inside is undamaged.
-If either seal is broken or missing, do not use the product.
-Remember to discard the product after opening to maintain safety and quality.
+To ensure the best quality and safety of your product, store it at room temperature and keep it protected from light.
+It's important to check the packaging before use: do not use the product if the Saje seal on the bottle's opening is broken or missing, or if the tear notch security seal on the zippered bag inside is damaged or missing.

 Additional Information